-Spoiler: In our last Walt Disney World we got fastPass + for Flight of Passage (and we had no reservation in disney hotel & #8211; for those who don't know, disney hotel guests can schedule fastPass + 30 days in advance from non-guests)
+Spoiler: In our last Walt Disney World we got fastPass + for Flight of Passage (and we had no reservation in disney hotel - for those who don't know, guests at disney hotels can book fastPass + 30 days in advance more than non-guests)

 You make a FastPass + reservation and access the attraction where you booked the reservation during the allocated time period (say 1:20 & #8211; 14:20), enter the FastPass + line and have a minimum wait in line.
 It's like a VIP line, but there is no charge for using FastPass +.

 Will I still get in line?
 YES!
 FastPass also has a queue, but as they release according to the schedule, the queue you will get is much smaller than the normal attraction queue.